H A Vance Foundation Inc - Funder Overview

 -

-Relationship-Based Grantmaking: All 2023 grantees are established organizations likely known to trustees through Connecticut education networks.
+Relationship-Based Grantmaking: All 2023 grantees are established organisations likely known to trustees through Connecticut education networks.
 Building visibility through shared networks (Connecticut Council for Philanthropy, Hartford Foundation for Public Giving, Connecticut education reform circles) may be the only path to consideration.

 -